datachefs/cdv-notes/pages/what-why.md

 Also a strategy for staff retention, leadership development like we did at My old place

 Why at scale?
 More in How about this, but need to at least crack the door here -- most folks don't think that way

+There is real power and real accountability in unvarnished numbers:
+- We need to have talked to 15,000 voters by now, and we've only reached 10,000
+- We can't call a strike vote until we've gotten 80 more workers to sign a card check

+Interpretive dances don't win elections.

+I my proposing campaigns swap out data managers for dance managers?
+Obviously not.